-In recent years, Oxylabs has introduced several specialized tools for web scraping.
-The idea behind them is to simplify data collection tasks by turning proxies into a service.
+In recent years, Oxylabs has released a specialized tool for web scraping called Real-Time Crawler.
+The idea behind it is to simplify data collection tasks by turning proxies into a service.
 Put simply, all you have to do is enter your crawling or scraping target, and Oxylabs will return the data for you in HTML or JSON format.
 If something fails – you don’t pay.

 Such tools keep much of the work in-house – which makes sense when you consider that Oxylabs lives and breathes proxies, so it can make the best use of them.
 It also gives a way for the provider to differentiate itself.
 Proxies by themselves are hardly exciting.
-Next-gen resi proxies, on the other hand?
+Real-Time Crawler, on the other hand?
 Now we’re talking!

-For businesses, this removes the need for proxy management.
+For businesses, this addresses the need for proxy management.
 Simplifying the process to input-output should also reduce accounting headaches and labor costs.
 Plug in the API, get data, pay.
 Simple.
-I’m not sure if the tools can replace proxies altogether, but they should work well alongside them.
+I’m not sure Real-Time Crawler can replace proxies altogether, but it should work well alongside them.
 Just mind your expenses.

 Just like love don’t come easy, Oxylabs’ proxies don’t come cheap.
 You’ll be looking at paying above the industry average.
 The entry threshold is also not the lowest: $300/20 GB for the residential proxies, $180/100 addresses for the datacenter IPs.

 That said, considering how much you get for the cost, I really think the prices are reasonable.
 Sure, it might be a little too much for a regular small-time scraper; but it’s another matter for businesses.